Glues, petrol and other solvents

 There is no ‘safe’ way to use these substances.

-If someone still wants to continue using, the following advice may reduce the risk of other accidents:-
+If someone chooses to continue using them, following these safety tips may reduce the risk of accidents:

-• Don’t do it alone (have someone with you who can call an ambulance).
+• Don’t use these substances alone (always have someone with you who can call an ambulance if necessary).

-• Never cover your face with a mask or plastic bag (this will lower the risk of suffocation).
+• Never cover your face with a mask or plastic bag (doing so increases the risk of suffocation).

-• Don’t smoke or light cigarettes – volatile substances are highly flammable.
+• Don’t smoke or light cigarettes – these substances are highly flammable.

-• Don’t mix with alcohol, any other drugs or prescribed medicines.
+• Don’t mix with alcohol or any other drugs or prescribed medicines.

 Don’t argue with, chase or excite someone who is high on gases/solvents.
 Raising their adrenaline levels increases their risk of death.